flinodev/flinodev-page/src/content/blog/thm/eviction-room/index.md

 Sunny is a SOC analyst at E-corp, which manufactures rare earth metals for government and non-government clients.
 She receives a classified intelligence report that informs her that an APT group (APT28) might be trying to attack organizations similar to E-corp.
 To act on this intelligence, she must use the MITRE ATT&CK Navigator to identify the TTPs used by the APT group, to ensure it has not already intruded into the network, and to stop it if it has.

-Please visit <a href="https://static-labs.tryhackme.cloud/sites/eviction/" target="_blank">this link</a> to check out the MITRE ATT&CK Navigator layer for the APT group and answer the questions below.
+Please visit <a href="https://static-labs.tryhackme.cloud/sites/eviction/" target="_blank" rel="noopener noreferrer">this link</a> to check out the MITRE ATT&CK Navigator layer for the APT group and answer the questions below.

 1. **What is a technique used by the APT to both perform recon and gain initial access?**
 _¿Cuál es una técnica utilizada por el APT para realizar reconocimiento y obtener acceso inicial?_